dont-copy-my-skins/READ-ME/readme.md

 						hi i'm rez, cherry or aufseher/aufseherin

-						 pronouns - he they vim it bow mew
+						 pronouns - he they vi it

 							nonbinary gay (NBLM)